-Four people fit inside the RSX, which features two front bucket seats and a 50/50-split, folding rear seat.
-Base-model upholstery is a blend of regular and suede-look fabric, while the Type-S gets perforated leather; leather in the base coupe is offered as an option.
-Large gauges are grouped in a pod that’s angled toward the driver.
-A three-spoke leather-wrapped steering wheel is installed, and a seven-speaker Bose stereo system with an in-dash six-CD changer goes into the Type-S. Cargo volume totals 17.8 cubic feet.
+Four people fit inside the RSX, which features two front bucket seats and a 50/50-split folding rear seat.
+Base-model upholstery is fabric, but the Type-S gets perforated leather.
+Large gauges are grouped in a pod that's angled toward the driver.
+The seats have more-supportive bolstering for 2005.
+A leather-wrapped steering wheel is installed, and a seven-speaker Bose stereo system with an in-dash six-CD changer goes into the Type-S. Cargo volume totals 16 cubic feet.

 Under the Hood

-A 2.0-liter, 16-valve i-VTEC four-cylinder engine powers the base RSX, which produces 160 hp and 141 pounds-feet of torque.
-The Type-S gets a stronger four-cylinder that generates 200 hp and 142 pounds-feet; it requires premium fuel.
+A 2.0-liter four-cylinder that produces 160 hp powers the base RSX.
+The Type-S gets a stronger four-cylinder that now generates 210 hp at 7,800 rpm and 143 pounds-feet of torque at 7,000 rpm; it requires premium fuel.

 A five-speed-manual transmission is standard in the base model.
-An optional five-speed Sequential SportShift automatic unit incorporates Grade Logic Control, which holds the proper gear on steep grades and minimizes unnecessary shifting.
-The Type-S coupe comes only with a close-ratio six-speed-manual gearbox.
+The optional five-speed automatic has a manual-shift provision and incorporates Grade Logic Control, which holds the proper gear on steep grades and minimizes unnecessary shifting.
+The Type-S comes only with a close-ratio six-speed-manual gearbox.

 Standard equipment includes all-disc antilock brakes, side-impact airbags, occupant-position and height sensors for the front passenger, front seat belt pretensioners and a LATCH system for child-safety seats.

-Acura took an impressive leap forward with the defiantly sporty RSX, which ranks as exceptional.
-In both the base and Type-S versions, the coupe behaves in a manner comparable to its alluring style.
+Acura took an impressive leap forward with the defiantly sporty, exceptionally spirited RSX.
+Both versions behave in a manner comparable to its alluring style.

 Crisper handling is a big bonus with the tautly suspended Type-S, which exacts little penalty in ride comfort.
 The base model rides even more pleasantly.

-Base-model performance is eager with the Sequential SportShift automatic transmission, but the 160-hp engine emits a fair amount of blare when pushed to high rpm levels.
-Type-S acceleration scores as all-out energetic, and its richer exhaust note is particularly satisfying.
-The close-ratio gearbox in the Type-S is one of the best around.
+Base-model performance is eager with the automatic transmission, but the 160-hp engine emits a fair amount of blare when pushed to high rpm levels.
+Type-S acceleration scores as all-out energetic, and its richer exhaust note is especially satisfying.
+The easy-action close-ratio gearbox in the Type-S is one of the best around.